 Team: 1 product designer, 1 researcher, 2 PMs, 2 engineering leads

 Duration: 6 months

 Video tours of real estate listings existed in a non-standardized state for many years before this project began.
 Some videos were set to music, some had narration, and many used a slideshow of still photos while calling it a video tour.

-As the largest Real Estate website in the US, we thought Zillow had an opportunity to create a simple, elegant product that could set a standard for user generated video tours in the industry going forward.
+As the largest real estate website in the US, we thought Zillow had an opportunity to create a simple, elegant product that could set a standard for user generated video tours in the industry going forward.

 Since we had very little experience creating a product like this in-house, we began the design process with user interviews.
 Speaking with agents and photographers around the country we quickly discovered the obstacles we were going to need to overcome for this product to be a success.

-Video walkthroughs launched before the main home selling season but still had strong initial adoption.
-Our research team spent a week in the field doing usability testing and gathering qualitative feedback.
-Due to our strong research and prototype testing no major usability issues were uncovered and user feedback of the capture process was very positive with almost all users indicating they would continue to use the feature going forward.
+Video walk-through launched before the main home selling season but still had solid initial adoption.
+Our research team spent a week in the field doing further usability testing and gathering qualitative feedback.
+This research combined with user metrics pointed to some issues with discoverability of the feature and perceived quality of the video walk-through.
+Subsequent designs iterations focused on minimizing these issues.